-- Assist students in registration, testing, appeals, etc. - Follow M State's concurrent enrollment process timeline, which can be found at www.minnesota.edu/ceptimeline. - Confirm courses every term. - Submit appeals (see page 9). - Submit waiver requests for 9th and 10th grade students and 50 percent course enrollment (see page 7).
+- Assist students with application, registration, and academic progress and appeals. - Follow M State's concurrent enrollment process timeline, which can be found at www.minnesota.edu/ceptimeline. - Confirm courses every term. - Submit appeals. - Review class list(s) for accuracy and communicate any student drop, add and withdrawals. - Distribute class lists to instructors for final grade entry and follow up to ensure class lists are submitted to M State's registrar by the deadline.

-- Review class list(s) for accuracy and communicate any student drop, add and withdrawals. - Distribute class lists to instructors for final grade entry and follow up to ensure class lists are submitted to M State's registrar by the deadline (see page 5). - Share information and program updates with CEP instructors. - Communicate and respond in a timely manner. - Be educated on FERPA laws and collect and store Release of Information Forms (see page 10).

-• Coordinate visits with CEP staff for concurrent enrollment presentations to high school students, parents, instructors, counselors and administration.

-• Collect and store Student Rights and Responsibilities (optional).
+- Share information and program updates with CEP instructors. - Communicate and respond in a timely manner. - Be educated on FERPA laws and collect and store Release of Information Forms. - Coordinate visits with CEP staff for concurrent enrollment presentations to high school students, parents, instructors, counselors and administration. - Collect and store Student Rights and Responsibilities (optional).